StateDataIndex

 This analysis is based on the building-permit exemption in Section R105.2(1) of the International Residential Code (IRC), which exempts one-story detached accessory structures (sheds) of 200 square feet or less from a building permit.
 State-by-state code editions and adoption levels come from the International Code Council's "International Codes — Adoption by State" data.

-States are classified as statewide when a state-level residential code based on the IRC applies, local when there is no mandatory statewide residential code and the decision rests with the city or county, and IBC for Vermont, which regulates one- and two-family homes under the commercial building code rather than the IRC.
+States are classified as statewide when a state-level residential code based on the IRC applies, local when there is no mandatory statewide residential code and the decision rests with the city or county, and a special case for Vermont, which does not adopt the IRC statewide for one- and two-family homes; residential construction there is governed by the state’s own Fire and Building Safety Code, so requirements should be confirmed locally.
 Code adoption is dynamic and local jurisdictions frequently amend the baseline; this study is general guidance, not legal advice.
 Always confirm with your local building department before you build.

 Primary sources: International Code Council (iccsafe.org); IRC §R105.2.